-The examiner will play you a two bar rhythm played to a drum backing on the lowest-sounding E string.
+The examiner will play you a two bar groove that is repeated played on the hi hat (open and closed), snare and bass drum with a metronome backing.
 You will hear the test twice.
-You will be asked to play the rhythm back.
-You will then be asked to identify the rhythm from two printed examples shown to you.
-The test is made up of quarter and eighth notes and quarter note rests.
 Each time the test is played it is preceded by a one bar count-in.
 There will be a short gap for you to practise.
-Next you will hear a vocal count-in and you will then play the rhythm to the drum backing.
+Next you will hear a vocal count-in and you will then play the groove back with the metronome backing.